 What you think you’re saying: It is half past three/3:30.

 What you’re really saying: It is half before three/2:30.

 What you need to remember: When telling the time in German, “half” or “quarter” always refers to the interval of time before the hour, not after.

 Getting this one wrong won’t cause people to laugh at you, but you probably won’t have any friends, because you’ll always be exactly one hour late for everything.

 What you’re really saying: to f–k

 Plurals can be tricky in German.
 It’s not enough to slap an -s on the end of a word.
 Some plural forms do end in -s, but many more end in -en, -er, or add an umlaut to the first vowel and leave the ending unchanged.
 So you could be forgiven for thinking that the plural of bird (der Vogel) is die Vögeln, but you may not be forgiven for saying it out loud — especially to a hushed crowd of twitchers, as you point excitedly at the pair of Lemon-rumped Warblers in the trees above.

-You would think that there are different words for ‘friend’ and ‘boyfriend / girlfriend’.
+You would think that there would be different words for “friend” and “boyfriend”/”girlfriend.”
 But you’d be wrong, because this is Germany and that would be too easy.
-So you’ll have to remember that the way you introduce your Freund(in) describes how intimate you are with him or her.
+So to avoid this frequent item on the shortlist of common German mistakes, you’ll have to remember that the way you introduce your Freund(in) describes how intimate you are with them.